Matt115A/uht-tooling/README.md

 Once you navigate to the root and setup your conda environment using the commands at the top of the readme, you can run make nextera_primers and a new .csv will appear in results, ready for ordering!
 Once you have run a PCR with these primers and purified the products, they can be loaded directly on to the flow-cell.
 Enjoy!

+Pipeline for kit-free illumina sample prep:

+	1. PCR using a i5/i7 primer pair, monitor a portion of the reaction using qPCR.
+Cap the cycle number so as to get only 10% of the final yield.
+This minimises PCR amplification bias.
+	2. Purify the DNA product, removing primers.
+This is important as the primers will be in great molar excess due to their small size, and will flood the chip with their binding regions.
+Purification is easiest using SPRIselect beads from Beckman Coulter.
+You will have to empirically determine the bead:DNA volume ratio that removes primers while retaining amplicon for your sample - a good starting point is a (bead volume) / (DNA volume) = 0.65.
+	3. Verify primer removal using electrophoresis.
+This is best performed using a 2100 BioAnalyser and a DNA detection chip.
+Ensure that the molar ratio is satisfactory - you will loose read depth in a manner proportional to the primer impurities in the sample.

 -----------------------------------------------------

 ---- Identifying, counting and generating consensus UMI-gene pairings ----